-Employee relocation planning is a necessary part of many Human Resources jobs.
+Employee relocation planning is a Human Resources function that supports businesses that have operations in multiple locations and move their employees to meet workforce demands.
 This course teaches you how to set up employee relocation packages for executive relocation, new hires, and everything in between.
-You’ll learn how to establish home purchase assistance programs that include real estate appraisal, home loans, and company mortgage assistance.
-You’ll also learn how to plan for the use of moving companies, travel allowances, and family assistance programs to help with the settling in process.
-Finally, you’ll learn how to use a cost-of-living calculator that helps you compare cost of...More
+You'll learn how to establish home purchase assistance programs that include real estate appraisal, home loans, and company mortgage assistance.
+You'll also learn how to plan for the use of moving companies, travel allowances, and family assistance programs to help with the settling in...More

 This course presents an overview of global mobility from both the employer and employee point of view.
 It discusses current trends in policies and assignment types, choosing the employee, problems faced by companies, compliance issues, cost-of-living allowances, and repatriation.

 This course provides an overview for strategic employee benefits planning.
-First you’ll learn what benefits your organization must offer based on federal employee benefits laws.
-Then you’ll find out how to select employee benefits programs by using employee benefits surveys to determine their preferences.
-You’ll learn how to control per employee health care costs, and you’ll find out the basics of cafeteria plans.
-This course also covers the basics of employee health insurance, employee vacation benefits, defined benefit pension plans, defined contribution 401(k) plans, dental insurance, life...More
+First you'll learn what benefits your organization must offer based on federal employee benefits laws.
+Then you'll find out how to align employee benefits programs with your organization's demographics by using employee benefits surveys.
+You'll learn how to control per employee health care costs, and you'll be given the basics of cafeteria plans.
+This course also covers the basics of employee health insurance, employee vacation benefits, defined benefit pension plans, defined contribution 401(k) plans, dental ...More

 This course presents a broad overview of employee retirement plans for the Human Resource professional.
 You’ll take a look at qualified and non-qualified retirement plans, the various plans within those categories, and the advantages and disadvantages of each plan.
 You’ll also look briefly at retirement plan options for small businesses, and at general retirement plan administration practices.